Last updated: ET

 An International Driving Permit is recommended.

 Dual citizenship is legally recognized in Guatemala.
 However, Canadian officials may be limited in their ability to provide you with consular services if local authorities consider you a Guatemalan citizen.
-You should travel using your Canadian passport and present yourself as Canadian to foreign authorities at all times to minimize this risk.
+You should always travel using your valid Canadian passport and present yourself as Canadian to foreign authorities at all times to minimize this risk.
+You may also need to carry and present a Guatemalan passport for legal reasons, for example to enter and exit the country (see Entry/exit requirements to determine passport requirements).
 Citizenship is determined solely by national laws, and the decision to recognize dual citizenship rests completely with the country in which you are located when seeking consular assistance.
 See Travelling as a dual citizen for more information.

 The currency is the Guatemalan quetzal (GTQ).
 It is not possible to exchange Canadian dollars (cash or traveller’s cheques) in Guatemala.
 U.S. currency and traveller’s cheques are readily convertible to local funds at most major banks.
 Do not accept torn notes, which can be difficult to exchange.
 Credit cards are widely accepted.
 Do not exchange large amounts of currency with informal money changers.
 Some ABMs will accept Canadian debit cards with a four-digit personal identification number.
 Canadian debit cards with a five-digit personal identification number are not widely accepted; it is preferable to carry a four-digit personal identification number card.